Best Pass for London: Guide to Choosing (2026)

 Anything you visit extra (a museum, a guided tour, another small attraction) will be a net gain, making your vacation not only cheaper, but much richer.

-With London Pass, the more you see, the more you save
+The golden rule: the more you see, the more you save

 Savings are further maximized (and by a lot) in the following cases: